S. Ghurye or Govind Sadashiv Ghurye was born on 12 December 1893 in Malwan, a town in Maharashtra and was a professor of sociology.

 The Department of Sociology at Mumbai University had appointed Ghurye as the Head of the Department in 1924.
 He retired from them in 1959.
 It was Patrick Geddes who founded it and Ghurye had taken over when it was about to close.
 But from the time it came under his supervision, it revived again and thus he was regarded as it’s the founder.
 It was from then on that he “shaped” the study of sociology.
 He was the head and founder of the Indian Sociological Society and its newsletter; Sociological Bulletin.
 The Bombay Anthropological Society was also headed by him.

 He wrote a number of papers, 32 books and conducted 80 research papers.
 Two theses were also written on him later.
 Many social reformers and intellectuals like A. R. Desai, De.
 Uttamrao K Jadhav, M. N. Srinivas, and others studied under him.

 His works include Caste and race in India; The aborigines-“so-called” – and their future; Indian costume Bharatiya vesabhusa; Race relations in Negro Africa; Sexual Behaviour of the American Female and others.
 However, Caste and race in India is his most notable work.

 All said and done, there’s no doubt that Ghurye made his intellectual impression as an incisive social thinker who was equally at ease with the Vedic and contemporary India’s practices.
 Ghurye’s contribution in the flourishing of sociology and other interconnected sciences was enormously multi-faceted.
-Most notable fact is that Ghurye not only contributed in Indian Sociology Literature but also of foreign.
+A most notable fact is that Ghurye not only contributed to Indian Sociology Literature but also of foreign.
 Thus he played a key role in the professionalization of Sociology.